weston-bailey/datastructs-algos-challenges/README.md

 The algorithms/data structures are organized by type and then language

 The code challenges are organized by their origin (hackerrank, leet code, code wars, etc) and then their programming langauge.
-The code challenges that use data sctrucutures import them from their respective folders.
+The code challenges that use data structures import them from their respective folders.

 ## Langauges and Testing